qiskit-community/qiskit-experiments/CONTRIBUTING.md

 #### STDOUT/STDERR and logging capture

-When running tests in parallel using `stestr` either via tox, the Makefile (`make test_ci`), or in CI we set the env variable `QISKIT_TEST_CAPTURE_STREAMS` which will capture any text written to stdout, stderr, and log messages and add them as attachments to the tests run so output can be associated with the test case it originated from.
+When running tests in parallel using `stestr` either via tox, the Makefile (`make test_ci`), or in CI, we set the env variable `QISKIT_TEST_CAPTURE_STREAMS`, which will capture any text written to stdout, stderr, and log messages and add them as attachments to the tests run so output can be associated with the test case it originated from.
-However, if you run tests with `stestr` outside of these mechanisms by default the streams are not captured.
-To enable stream capture just set the `QISKIT_TEST_CAPTURE_STREAMS` env variable to `1`.
-If this environment variable is set outside of running with `stestr` the streams (STDOUT, STDERR, and logging) will still be captured but **not** displayed in the test runners output.
-If you are using the stdlib unittest runner a similar result can be accomplished by using the [`--buffer`](https://docs.python.org/3/library/unittest.html#command-line-options) option (e.g. `python -m unittest discover --buffer ./test/python`).
+However, if you run tests with `stestr` outside of these mechanisms, by default the streams are not captured.
+To enable stream capture, just set the `QISKIT_TEST_CAPTURE_STREAMS` env variable to `1`.
+If this environment variable is set outside of running with `stestr`, the streams (STDOUT, STDERR, and logging) will still be captured but **not** displayed in the test runners output.
+If you are using the stdlib unittest runner, a similar result can be accomplished by using the [`--buffer`](https://docs.python.org/3/library/unittest.html#command-line-options) option (e.g. `python -m unittest discover --buffer ./test/python`).